lucastargett/Portfolio/README.md

 Where I store all my public projects to demonstrate my skills

 # Numbers.py
-The Numbers.py file is a versatile math and utility program that offers a range of calculations and tools, from generating mathematical constants and sequences to practical calculators for everyday scenarios.
+The Numbers.py file is a versatile math and utility program written in the Python programming language that offers a range of calculations and tools, from generating mathematical constants and sequences to practical calculators for everyday scenarios.
 This program highlights skills in creating efficient algorithms and user-friendly, interactive functionality, covering various topics in mathematics and basic financial calculations.
 More projects to come..